YMCA THINGAMAJIG INVENTION CONVENTION | YMCA DC

 The YMCA’s annual THINGAMAJIG® INVENTION CONVENTION challenges kids ages 5-14 to show off their “maker” creativity!

-Thingamajig® offers more than a dozen hands-on challenges designed to spark curiosity and showcase kids’ S.T.E.A.M. skills (Science, Technology, Engineering, Art, and Math)while they have fun building or simply designing new inventions.
+Thingamajig® offers more than a dozen hands-on challenges designed to spark curiosity and showcase kids’ S.T.E.A.M. skills (Science, Technology, Engineering, Art, and Math) while they have fun building or simply designing new inventions.

 The world needs more innovators and hands-on problem-solvers, so the YMCA makes sure kids everywhere can get in on the action leading up to the actual convention.
 With both virtual and in-person activities as well as day camps dedicated to creativity, everyone can pick their challenge and create their invention through June and July.

-Then, the YMCA invites participants and S.T.E.A.M. fans together for an in-person celebration/convention full of demonstrations and activities at the end July.
+Then, the YMCA invites participants and S.T.E.A.M. fans together for an in-person celebration/convention full of demonstrations and activities at the end of July.

 The first THINGAMAJIG was held in 1994, when 138 Y Sci-Tech summer campers at the YMCA of Metropolitan Washington presented science projects to a small team of judges.
 Over the following 30 years, the annual event grew to become an important touchstone for area youth to experience hands-on science and technology.
 In July 2019, Thingamajig was the largest STEM-related convention in the D.C. area, drawing 4,500+ youth and hundreds of volunteer judges and activity leaders.
 THINGAMAJIG is successfully designed to help motivate young people to “think outside the box” and explore science, technology, engineering and math in a manner that is highly engaging with lasting positive effects, most notably for the many participants who come from underserved communities and low income environments.